cravvnn/deadlock-dolly/README.md

 # Deadlock Dolly

-THIS IS AN "INJECTION" TO THE GAME - PLEASE USE AT YOUR OWN RISK (This is due to the mod using source2's native camera to render the dolly paths, without this, we would not have the mod)
+THIS IS AN "INJECTION" TO THE GAME - PLEASE USE AT YOUR OWN RISK

+This is due to the mod using source2's native camera to render the dolly paths, without this, we would not have dolly's

 PLEASE STILL LAUNCH GAME WITH `-insecure` IN THE GAMES LAUNCH SETTINGS, TO BE SAFE.